mongodb/mongo-cxx-driver/etc/releasing.md

 Check out the `post-release-changes` branch created before.

 Ensure `[Unreleased]` is removed from the recently released section.
+Ensure the contents of the recently released section match the published release notes.

 Ensure there are `[Unreleased]` sections for the next minor and patch releases.
 Example (if `1.2.3` was just released):